About Us

 Our main daytime venue is, as always, the delightful and popular Montrose Suite in the Cotswold House Hotel where at past festivals we have had many sell out events.
 This is an 80 seater venue so to be certain of getting tickets it's worth considering becoming a Patron or Friend of the Festival to enjoy priority booking.
 For all events in the Montrose Suite seating is unreserved.

-Our venue for all day Monday May 6th and Saturday May 11th, is the state of the art Cidermill Theatre based on the Chipping Campden School site.
+Our venue in 2025 for all day Monday May 5th and Saturday May 10th, is the state of the art Cidermill Theatre based on the Chipping Campden School site.

 For all events in Cidermill theatre you will be able to select your own seats.